azinch/fac-test-poc/README.md

 TEST DATA MANAGEMENT.

+0. System Self-testing.
+   Testing NAPI (FAC) should be based on NAPI itself, at least in terms of preparing COMPLEX data/entity (BAN, Subscriber, etc.).
+   It also allows to significantly reduce maintanance of a new API for testing.

 1. PRE-BUILD phase of CI pipeline (prepare Initial data).

    Existing NAPI jobs should prepare data in RM, before UnitTests start (e.g. NAPI BOX Create , etc.).